bwconrad/dafre/README.md

-# DAF:Re
+# Anime Character Classification
-Code for fine-tuning ViT models on various classification datasets.
+Code for training anime character classification models on the [DAF:re dataset](https://arxiv.org/abs/2101.08674).
+A fine-tuned BEiT-b/16 model achieves a test accuracy of 94.84\%.

 ## Requirements